dispel4py/dispel4py/README.md

 `pip install git+git://github.com/dispel4py/dispel4py.git@master`

-Alternatively, download the ZIP or clone this repository to your desktop and add it to the PYTHON_PATH.
+Alternatively, download the ZIP or clone this repository to your desktop.
+You can then install from the local copy to your python environment by calling:

+`python setup.py install`

+from the dispel4py root directory.

 Docker image
 ------------